-- Relevant courses include; computer science, computer engineering, electrical engineering, network security, information security, forensic computing, information technology, or mathematics.
+Other relevant courses include; computer science, computer engineering, electrical engineering, information technology, or mathematics.

 Job prospects are good as more organisations rely on the internet and IT services to run their businesses.
 In particular, organisations normally most at risk from internet threats and attacks are financial organisations, such as banks, local and central government and military organisations.

 Some large organisations, such as BT, Network Rail and energy companies, offer apprenticeships and school leaver programmes in cyber security.